bhanu07-debug/ai-solution-website/TEST_PLAN.md

-# AI-Solutions Hub: Comprehensive Test Plan
+# AI Solution: Comprehensive Test Plan

 ## 1. Introduction

-This document outlines the test plan for the AI-Solutions Hub website.
+This document outlines the test plan for the AI Solution website.
 The purpose of this plan is to define the scope, approach, resources, and schedule of all testing activities.
 The goal is to ensure the application is fully functional, reliable, performant, and secure before and after deployment.

 ## 2. Test Case Matrix